Return

 Now, while keeping memories these days has become easier with technology, image hardcopies and illustrations still hold more sentimental value.

-Your loved ones can try creating beautiful frames to hold their photos and decorate their space.
+Seniors can try creating beautiful frames to hold their photos and decorate their space.
 Cardboard, construction paper or wood, and decorations like beads or artificial flowers are common materials for seniors to make a frame at home.

 6. Pebble Art

-As with experimenting with their artistic skill on glass, older people can also try beautifying a natural stone with paint.
+As with experimenting with their artistic skill on glass, older adults can also try beautifying a natural stone with paint.
 They can try their hand at glass or stone pebbles – these stones are excellent art materials.

 In any case, drawing colourful patterns on natural stones is a terrific way for older adults to get creative.
 They can even use them to add colour to their indoor or outdoor gardens.